Mentors¶

 file_globs |

-Changed file paths (glob patterns) |
+Changed file paths extracted from the diff |

 diff_regexes |

-Diff content (regex patterns) |
+Diff content using Python regular expressions |

 amend_note_regexes |